Broadmeadows Valley Trail

-Trail path
+Route

 The northern end of the trail is most easily accessed from Craigieburn railway station.
 It begins at the intersection of Stockton Street and Aitken Creek near the station.

-Follow Aitken Creek for 1.8 km until reaching the back entrance gate of the Craigieburn Public Golf Course.
-Instead of continuing through the golf course along Aitken Creek, head south via Axminster Drive.
-This soon becomes a path created from the ends of a series of cul-de-sacs.
+Aitken Creek runs 1.8 km, reaching the back entrance gate of the Craigieburn Public Golf Course, heading south via Axminster Drive which becomes a path created from the ends of a series of cul-de-sacs.
 Approximately 1 km from Aitken Creek, a small wetland is encountered.
-Follow the trail until a large solitary palm is visible.
-Head towards the palm, then continue along a short goat track on its far side, which crosses a narrow easement.
-Pick up the path on the other side of the easement.
+A large solitary palm can be visible.
+The path heads towards the palm, then continues along a short goat track on its far side, which crosses a narrow easement.

 In Roxburgh Park, the path winds around some streets, crosses an open area, and then runs between contemporary terrace-style houses.
 It enters an open park area, where the path forms a figure of eight.
 At the south end of the park, the path passes through a distinct line of trees running east to west and crosses a large power transmission line easement.
 Avoid heading east at this point and continue south.

 The path then runs for another 8 km through a navigable section and reaches Johnstone Street in Westmeadows.
 Passing a couple of ovals on the left, the path arrives at a footbridge about 0.4 km from Johnstone Street.
 Cross the bridge to join the Moonee Ponds Creek Trail.